6112-fa25/6112-fa25.github.io/_pages/project/phase_1.md

 We've provided test files in the `tests` repository.
 You'll find the expected output for each test file in `.mit.lex` files.

 - For valid files: Your scanner output must match our expected output exactly
 - For invalid files: Your scanner just needs to return an error code (non-zero).
-We've included examples of error messages, but yours don't need to match exactly.

 ## Parser